 Life Experience Assessment Program

 Students seeking a degree in a field directly related to his/her work, may request Life Experience credit.
 To be considered for life experience assessment, students must be currently enrolled in a degree program at Garrett College.
 Interested students should first meet with their academic advisor to discuss life experience possibilities.
 No more than 50% of the credits for major courses may be awarded through LEAP.
 LEAP credit may not be awarded for GER, institutional requirements, or elective courses.
 LEAP credits may only be awarded for courses within career preparation majors.
-For more information, contact the Dean of Academic Affairs.
+For more information, contact the Office of Academic Affairs.
 Additional fees apply.